-- Explain how stakeholders and citizens can be engaged in Step 6 of the RAST. - Understand how to perform monitoring of processes, outputs, and outcomes, and address challenges related to timelines and difficulties in attributing outcomes. - Highlight tools to foster engagement, mutual learning, and support for monitoring efforts. - Provide examples of successful projects that demonstrate public participation in assessing progress, reducing vulnerabilities, and ensuring long-term engagement and data quality.
+- Explain how stakeholders from the public, private and third sectors and citizens can be engaged in Step 6 of the RAST. - Understand how to perform monitoring of processes, outputs, and outcomes, and address challenges related to timelines and difficulties in attributing outcomes. - Highlight tools to foster engagement, mutual learning, and support for monitoring efforts. - Provide examples of successful projects that demonstrate public participation in assessing progress, reducing vulnerabilities, and ensuring long-term engagement and data quality.